 Climate change protesters try to storm the stage at tense Shell AGM

-Climate change protesters have tried to storm the stage at oil giant Shell’s annual shareholder meeting in London.

-In a tense moment in the meeting, which had already been delayed for nearly an hour, security stepped in to prevent a protester reaching chairman Sir Andrew Mackenzie and other board members on stage.
+“Considering that up to 99% of shareholders voted along with the board on the other 25 resolutions, 20% of support and a significant number of abstentions in spite of a negative board recommendation clearly indicates shareholder discontent,” Follow This founder Mark van Baal said after the meeting.

+There were heated exchanges throughout the four-hour event, not just between the board and the protesters, but also with shareholders who wanted the company to do more to cut its environmental impact.

-Dozens of protesters were escorted out by members of the security team at London’s Excel conference centre.
+Dozens of protesters were carried out of the room, one still shouting “climate criminals” as three security guards held his arms and legs.

+After the stage was stormed around 50 minutes into the meeting, one woman appeared to faint as she was escorted out by security.
+Another screamed that the three men carrying her out of the room were hurting her.

 “Obviously that last incident went a stage further than we experienced in the first part of today,” Sir Andrew said after protesters had been escorted out.
 He added that people would be removed if they tried to get onto the stage again.

-It happened around 50 minutes into Shell’s annual general meeting (AGM) on Tuesday morning.
-Protesters had consistently got up to chant songs and slogans against the major producer of polluting oil and gas.

-“Shut down Shell,” protesters repeatedly chanted on Tuesday, interrupting Sir Andrew and other board members as they were speaking to other shareholders in the room.
+However, the protesters – who had to own Shell shares to get into the building – also managed to frustrate other shareholders in the room.
+Some shouted “shut up” and “get a job”.

+It was not until well over an hour into proceedings that the meeting was able to continue as planned.

-Security repeatedly escorted protesters out one at the time, however one protester was replaced by another.
+Security repeatedly escorted protesters out one at the time.
+However, one protester was replaced by another, continuing the interruption.

 In the confusion, Sir Andrew also mistakenly asked security to remove a non-protesting shareholder who had got up to ask for the meeting to push ahead.